-Working your practice routine around learning tunes will accomplish two very important goals.
+Working your practice routine around tunes accomplishes two very important goals.

-- It’ll break down the endless list of material you feel you should learn, focusing your attention on concepts needed to play just the tune that’s in front of you.
+- Focusses your attention on concepts needed to play just the tune that’s in front of you.

-- Tunes provide you with a common language that you can speak with other musicians.
-Allowing you to jam with anyone you meet who knows the same tunes.
+- Tunes are a common language that you can speak with other musicians.

 Using Tunes to Provide Practice Room Focus

-With so many concepts and techniques available to study, it can be hard to narrow down these items into what’s important right now in the woodshed.
+With so many concepts and techniques to study, it’s hard to narrow down these items into what’s important right now.

 Tunes provide this focus.

-Instead of feeling like you need to learn every chord, scale, and arpeggio, you just need to learn the chords, scales, and arpeggios that allow you to play the tune you’re studying.
+Instead of feeling like you need to learn every chord, scale, and arpeggio, you learn the chords, scales, and arpeggios that allow you to play the tune you’re studying.

 That narrows things down quite a bit.

-While you won’t cover everything in one tune, though you’d be surprised depending on the tune, you’ll work on a number of essential concepts over just one standard.
+While you won’t cover everything in one tune, you work on a number of essential concepts over just one standard.

-Then, when you move on to the next tune, you’ll learn a few more essential concepts.
+Then, when you move on to the next tune, you learn a few more essential concepts.

-By the time you’ve learned 10 tunes, you’ll have learned a large number of the foundational concepts needed to move on to the intermediate level of jazz study.
+By the time you’ve learned 10 tunes, you’ve learned a number of the foundational concepts needed to move on to the intermediate level of jazz study.

 And the most important part.

-You’ve also got 10 tunes that you can now play with other musicians.
+You’ve got 10 tunes that you can now play with other musicians.